-Local anesthesia with intervenous sedation is Dr. Hall's and Dr. Servinsky's preferred method of anesthesia.
+Local anesthesia with intervenous sedation is Dr. Hall's preferred method of anesthesia.
 Occasionally, general anesthesia may be necessary.

 Will my eye be patched?

 Yes.
-DO NOT remove your patch unless instructed otherwise by Dr. Hall or Dr. Servinsky.
+DO NOT remove your patch unless instructed otherwise by Dr. Hall.
 On your first postop visit, your patch will be removed and further instructions given.